bavc/qctools/Docs/playback_filters.md

 ## Extract Planes Equalized

 This filter extracts a specified video plane (such as Y, U, or V) which represents the luma or part of the chroma data from the video so that it may be reviewed on its own.
-The filter also may apply histogram equalization to redistributes the pixel intensities to equalize their distribution across the intensity range (this feature can help exagerrate or clarify the details of the plane image).
+The filter also may apply histogram equalization to redistributes the pixel intensities to equalize their distribution across the intensity range (this feature can help exaggerate or clarify the details of the plane image).
 This filter is useful for detecting lossy compression in video signals or establishing provenance.

 This image shows the Normal display on the left and Extract Planes on the right.
 The Extract Planes filters reveals the macroblock pattern of lossy MPEG2 compression in the square patterns throughout the image.
 ![Extract Planes](media/extractplanes.jpg)